 - You are involved in a domestic violence situation.
 There is no question that you need a lawyer if your safety, and your children's safety, is at risk.

-Overall, these cases tend to be emotionally-charged for the parents and children.
-Even the simplest of cases usually involves deep dives into finances, your character as a parent, and detailed aspects of family law in your state.
+These cases tend to be emotionally charged for the parents and children.
+Even the simplest of cases usually involve deep dives into finances, your character as a parent, and detailed aspects of family law in your state.